P. P. Chaudhary: Ministerial roles

-Legal profession
+Legal career

 Chaudhary has been practicing law since 1978 in High Courts and the Supreme Court of India.
 He has been designated as senior advocate at the Jodhpur HC and at the Supreme Court of India.
 He has a profile of around 11000 (Eleven Thousand) cases, mostly Constitutional Litigation including matters relating to - Constitutional Law, Land Acquisition, Farmers Grievances, Labour & Service, Central Excise & Customs, PIL - related to restoration of natural water bodies & dams, Mines and Minerals, Covenants, Arbitrations, Indian Bankruptcy code and Companies Law.